Sayantani-Bhattacharya/IOT_Snipper/README.md

 Further Implementation -

-raspberry pi can be used to connect with firebase, helping in retrieving data of newly recognised terrorists.
+Raspberry pi can be used to connect with firebase, helping in retrieving data of newly recognised terrorists.
 The serial communication via pyserial to arduino is quite slow which results in a lagging motion of the motors, we can improve the communication gap using raspberry pi.
 The counter of the bullets shots can also b maintained.